-Should you need to replace the serial cable, contact CWT or see Section 6.3.1 in the appendix for a pin-out and a description on how to make one.
+If you find that you need to replace the serial cable contact Carlson Wireless directly, or see Section 6.3.1 in the Appendix, for a pin-out and description on how to make one the serial cable.

-Figure 3: Connecting the Serial Cable
+Figure 10: Connecting the Serial Cable

-3.1.2 Installing the CWT GUI on Your PC
+3.1.2 Installing the Carlson Wireless GUI on Your PC

-The CD included with your system contains a folder called "GUI" with the self executing file CWT Trailblazer GUI 1.0x.xxxx [ALL-OS].exe.
-Browse to the CD and open the file to install the GUI program on your PC.
-After you have successfully installed the GUI, start the program by either double clicking the CWT Trailblazer GUI ver. x.xx file on your desktop or browse start-> programs-> Carlson Wireless Technologies Inc-> CWT Trailblazer GUI ver. x.xx
+The CD included with your system contains a folder called "GUI" with the self executing file Carlson Wireless Trailblazer GUI 1.0x.xxxx [ALL-OS].exe.
+Browse the CD and open the file to install the GUI program on your PC.
+After you have successfully installed the GUI, start the program by either double clicking the Carlson Wireless Trailblazer GUI ver. x.xx file on your desktop or browse to the following: start-> programs-> Carlson Wireless Technologies Inc-> Carlson Wireless Trailblazer GUI ver. x.xx